mysymedia/Educational-and-news-sites/README.md

 <a href="https://www.biologybrain.com"> Online biology notes</a>: (Biologybrain is educational site that publishes online biology notes for all the topics of life science).

+<a href="http://mp.weixin.qq.com/s/J6Vz-WgyTgTpOPnKFu7GpA/">Find more</a> A public platform building the definitive collection of coding questions & answers ...
+A community-based space to find and contribute answers to technical questions.

 <a href="https://www.dictionary.com/">English words</a> (It is the world's leading online source for English definitions, synonyms, word origins and etymologies, audio pronunciations). <a href="https://yytwins.com ">Dictionary</a>(is an online dictionary that gives information related to how to use any word in english sentence).